‘It was the worst thing I could see in my life’: Witness recounts crash that killed 5 cyclists

 BOULDER CITY, Nev.
-(KLAS) — The cyclist community is reacting to news of the deadly crash Sunday morning on US 95 south of Boulder City.
-Five cyclists were killed in the crash, while three others were injured.
+(KLAS) — The Las Vegas cycling community is in mourning following a deadly crash on U.S. 95 Thursday morning.

-8 News Now spoke to a rider who was in that group.
-He says he is still trying to understand how this happened.
+Five people were killed and three others injured after a box truck driving in the same direction as a group of about 10 cyclists veered into their lane, according to Nevada Highway Patrol.
+It happened Thursday morning around 9:30 a.m.
+Per Nevada law, a driver must give a bicyclist at least three feet when passing on any road whenever possible.

-We were told this group does this ride every single year.
-It is called the Nipton Loop.
+The group does this ride, called the Nipton Loop, every single year.

 A man who was riding with the group says it got windy and next thing they knew is around 7 bicyclists were stuck between a car that assists the riders and the box truck involved.